This MSAccess tutorial explains how to use the Access Val function with syntax and examples.

 The Microsoft Access Val function accepts a string as input and returns the numbers found in that string.

-The syntax for the Val function is:
+The syntax for the Val function in MS Access is:

 Val ( string )